When lawmakers return to Des Moines on Monday, Jan. 11, AARP Iowa will push for legislation to impose criminal sanctions for elder abuse.

-AARP Iowa is seeking volunteers in all 50 state Senate and 100 House districts to advocate for older residents on important topics such as caregiving and the costs of utilities and health care.
+AARP Iowa is seeking volunteers in all 50 state Senate and 100 House districts to advocate for older Iowans on important topics such as caregiving, prescription drug costs and health care.

 Nearly 317,000 Iowa residents are caring for an older parent or loved one, helping them to live independently at home.
 These family caregivers have a huge responsibility, and now there’s support in place that will make life a little bit easier for them.